-The Office of the University Chaplain provides interfaith services and programs and serves as a dynamic hub for all spiritual life at Tufts.
-The University Chaplain is the department head for the Tufts University Chaplaincy and works cooperatively with the Jewish, Catholic, Muslim, and Protestant Chaplains.
-The University Chaplain administers Goddard Chapel and the Interfaith Center.
-The University Chaplain provides special support for traditions not represented by the associate chaplains, such as Eastern Orthodox Christianity, Hinduism, and Buddhism.
-The University Chaplain also reaches beyond traditional religious groups to support all aspects of university endeavor and relations with surrounding communities.
-This includes teaching, community service, counseling, helping to promote a positive ethical climate for Tufts as a whole, and serving in an ombuds role–mediating disputes and making recommendations to the President.
-The University Chaplaincy honors Tufts’ Universalist heritage and spirit of inclusivity and social justice.
+The Office of the University Chaplain serves as a dynamic hub, supporting all spiritual life at Tufts and providing multifaith programs and services.
+The University Chaplain leads the University Chaplaincy team, including chaplains, residents, and interns who serve Tufts’ Buddhist, Catholic, Humanist, Jewish, Muslim, and Protestant communities.
+The University Chaplain provides special support and advising for communities not represented by the other chaplains, including Hindus, Sikhs, and Unitarian Universalists.
+The University Chaplain is responsible for Goddard Chapel and the Interfaith Center, and reaches beyond religion narrowly construed to support many aspects of university endeavor and relations with surrounding communities.
+This includes teaching, community service, counseling, helping to promote a positive ethical climate, and serving in an ombuds role–mediating disputes and making recommendations to the President.
+The University Chaplaincy honors Tufts’ Universalist heritage and spirit of inclusivity, peacemaking, and social justice.

-The Humanist chaplaincy at Tufts serves students of a variety of backgrounds, including Humanists, atheists, agnostics, spiritual but not religious, or otherwise nonreligious students who might find chaplaincy resources useful.
-Recognizing that nonreligious students find care and support through a wide variety of different practices, the Humanist in Residence serves to help each individual find strength in their own way, be it through reflection, meditation, community or social action.
+The Tufts Humanist Chaplaincy serves students of a variety of backgrounds, including Humanists, atheists, agnostics, the spiritual but not religious, and otherwise nonreligious students who might find chaplaincy resources helpful.
+Recognizing that nonreligious students find care and support through a wide variety of different practices, the Humanist in Residence serves to help each individual find strength in their own way, be it through reflection, meditation, community, or social action.
 By working individually with students as well as in small groups, the Humanist in Residence is tasked with helping students find mutual support and care through shared experience.
-For students interested in interfaith dialogue and service, the Humanist chaplaincy serves as an advocate for nontheist inclusion in pluralistic community.
-Insofar as there are many challenges of college life common to the secular and the spiritual, all students are welcome and encouraged to seek out the support of the Humanist chaplaincy resources.
-Learn more about Humanist Chaplaincy here.
+For students interested in interfaith dialogue and service, the Humanist Chaplaincy serves as an advocate for nontheist inclusion in pluralistic community.
+Insofar as there are many challenges in college life common to the secular and the spiritual, all students are welcome and encouraged to seek out the support of the Humanist chaplaincy resources.
+Learn more about the Humanist Chaplaincy here.

-The Jewish chaplaincy and Hillel is the foundation of the Jewish community at Tufts.
-Hillel’s concern is to foster a positive Jewish presence on campus, build Jewish identity, and enhance a commitment to Jewish life that will continue beyond the campus.
+The Jewish Chaplaincy and Tufts Hillel is the center of Jewish life on Tufts’ campus.
+Hillel’s concern is to foster a positive Jewish presence on campus, build Jewish identity, and enhance a commitment to Jewish life that will continue beyond Tufts.
 Hillel is committed to putting the ethical values of the Jewish tradition into practice and providing opportunities for social action and public service, both on and off campus.
 Hillel is committed to building bridges to the many different religious, ethnic, and cultural groups on campus, and promoting inter-group dialogue and understanding.
-The Jewish Chaplain and Hillel staff serves the Tufts community in times of personal loss and crisis both through pastoral counseling and by integrating people into a supportive community.
-Both the Jewish Chaplain/Executive Director of Hillel and the Associate Director welcome opportunities for both formal and informal teaching in Judaism as well as the study of ethics in the university community.
-Learn more about Jewish Chaplaincy here.
+The Jewish Chaplain and Hillel staff serve the Tufts community in times of personal loss and crisis both through pastoral counseling and by integrating people into a supportive community.
+Both the Jewish Chaplain/Executive Director of Tufts Hillel and the Associate Director welcome opportunities for both formal and informal teaching in Judaism as well as the study of ethics in the university community.
+Learn more about the Jewish Chaplaincy here.

-Operating under the auspices of the University Chaplaincy, the Protestant chaplaincy at Tufts seeks to ensure that interested members of the Tufts community have opportunities to continue in, or to explore, the Protestant tradition.
+Operating as part of the integrated Tufts University Chaplaincy, the Protestant Chaplaincy seeks to ensure that interested members of the Tufts community have opportunities to continue in, or to explore, the Protestant tradition.
 Recognizing the internal diversity of that tradition, the Protestant Chaplain supports several Protestant campus groups and ministries, working in an inclusive and ecumenical way.
 Opportunities include worship, prayer, scripture study, fellowship, service and social justice opportunities, retreats, and pastoral support.
 All programs offered by the Protestant Chaplain seek to be marked by inclusiveness and respect for all people; by expressions of faith that support equality, peace, and sustainability; by intellectual integrity and critical reflection; by depth of spiritual practice; by openness to what the Protestant tradition positively offers in today’s world; and by respect in thought, expression, and deed for people and communities of other faith traditions, of no faith tradition, and those in exploration.